krpradeep0828/Amazon-clone/README.md

 # Amazon-clone
-I have created amazon clone with help of HTML, CSS and Bootstrap.
+I have created an amazon clone with the help of HTML, CSS and Bootstrap.